MimFSD/Food-Sharing-Community-Server/README.md

-Got it 👍
-You want a **README.md** file for your project **Food-Sharing-Community-Server** that explains how to run it.
-I’ll create a clean, professional README with installation, usage, and tech stack details.

-Here’s a draft:

----

 # 🍲 Food Sharing Community Server

 A backend server for the **Food Sharing Community** platform that allows users to share surplus food, request meals, and build a sustainable sharing network.